milanrnw/WEATHER_TEST/README.md

 - **Responsive Design**: Built with `flutter_screenutil` to look great on all device sizes.
 - **Custom UI**: Glassmorphism effects and custom fonts (MadimiOne, Oxanium).

+## Design Workflow 🎨

+This project followed a structured design-to-development process:
+1.  **Prototyping**: The entire UI/UX was first designed and prototyped in **Figma** to ensure a seamless user experience.
+2.  **Implementation**: The design was then pixel-perfectly translated into **Flutter** code.

 ## Screenshots 📸

 <p align="center">